corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 Linear models represent a continuous response variable as a function of one or more predictor variables.
 They are useful for understanding and predicting the behaviour of complex systems, as well as analysing experimental, financial, and biological data.

 In this course, we will briefly explore **Linear Regression**, a statistical method used to construct a linear model.
-This model defines the relationship between a dependent variable \$y$ (also known as the response) and one or more independent variables \$X_i$ (referred to as predictors).
+This model defines the relationship between a dependent variable y (also known as the response) and one or more independent variables &chi;<sub>i</sub> (referred to as predictors).
 There our model takes the form of the following equation:

 <img src="https://latex.codecogs.com/svg.image?&space;y=\beta_{0}&plus;\sum\beta_{i}\chi_{i}&plus;\epsilon_{i}" title=" y=\beta_{0}+\sum\beta_{i}\chi_{i}+\epsilon_{i}" />